odoomrp/odoomrp-wip/procurement_plan_mrp/README.rst

 button "Generate procurements", what it does is generate procurements for all products that are needed in the production of this final product.

+Also, by confirming a sales order, if a procurement order of a product to produce is generated, procurement plan is automatically created for that procurement order, and also automatically creates lower levels of the same.

 Credits
 =======